fastenhealth/policy/13-disaster_recovery_policy.md

    * *Reconstitution phase* to restore IT system processing capabilities to normal operations.
 1. Identify the activities, resources, and procedures needed to carry out Luma processing requirements during prolonged interruptions to normal operations.
 1. Identify and define the impact of interruptions to Luma systems.
-1. Assign responsibilities to designated personnel and provide guidance for recovering Luma during prolonged 1eriods of interruption to normal operations.
+1. Assign responsibilities to designated personnel and provide guidance for recovering Luma during prolonged periods of interruption to normal operations.
 1. Ensure coordination with other Luma staff who will participate in the contingency planning strategies.
 1. Ensure coordination with external points of contact and vendors who will participate in the contingency planning strategies.